shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 [^7]: I cannot understate how expensive it is to take a private legacy codebase and make it public.
 When a codebase is private, every choice is made with that context: Secrets are littered in the commit history, assumptions are hardcoded, proprietary business details are exposed.

-When I advise businesses about open sourcing, I always tell them: It's astronomically cheaper to open source on day 0 than at any point in the future.
-The longer you wait, the more expensive it gets.
-All of those micro-decisions under the wrong add up, sometimes to the point where it's cheaper to just rewrite the whole thing in public from scratch.
+    The longer we wait, the more expensive it gets.
+All of those micro-decisions add up, sometimes to the point where it's cheaper to just rewrite the whole thing in public from scratch.

-[^8]: For example: When Amazon AWS rewrote their MongoDB (AGPL) service as DocumentDB (internal/proprietary).
-Discussed more below in [[#Copyleft fails to prevent corporate capture]].
+[^8]: Example: When Amazon AWS rewrote their MongoDB (AGPL) service as DocumentDB (internal/proprietary).
+Discussed more below in [Copyleft fails to prevent corporate capture](#copyleft-fails-to-prevent-corporate-capture).

 [^9]: It was x10 faster before AI-assisted tooling, who knows how much faster it will be in the future!
 It's certainly not getting slower.
 Again, AWS DocumentDB was created as a replacement for MongoDB in just 2.5 months, and this was in 2019.